Government Assisted Packages

 What is CHSP?

-The Commonwealth Home Support Program (CHSP) is an Australian Government initiative and is operated by the Department of Health to assist the senior population to live independently and safely in their own home.
+The Commonwealth Home Support Programme (CHSP) is an Australian Government initiative and is operated by the Department of Health to assist the senior population to live independently and safely in their own home.

 The CHSP can assist with following: